gw2scratch/evtc/README.md

 Tiny fixes are always welcome, however do please discuss bigger changes first.
 Currently, most of the projects are very much in early development and significant changes are planned.

+In the future, this repository may get split up into smaller ones for the individual projects.